sighupio/fury-kubernetes-monitoring/prometheus-operated/README.md

 Prometheus is a monitoring tool to collect metric based time series data and provides a functional expression language that lets the user select and aggregate time series data in real time.
 Prometheus'sexpression browser(it's web UI) make it possible to analyse queried data as a graph or view it as tabular data, but it's also possible to integrate it with other time-series analytics tools like Grafana.
 In Fury monitoring katalog we provide Grafana integration.
 To learn how to deploy Grafana to visualize your time-series data collected by Prometheus, please visit the [grafana]() package's documentation.

+Prometheus CRD occupies deploying Prometheus instances.
+Configuration of entities to monitor is realized via ServiceMonitor CRD.

+ The ServiceMonitor resource specifies how metrics can be retrieved from a set of services exposing them in a common way.
+A Prometheus resource object can dynamically include ServiceMonitor objects by their labels.
+The Operator configures the Prometheus instance to monitor all services covered by included ServiceMonitors and keeps this configuration synchronized with any changes happening in the cluster.

 ## Requirements